nodejs/admin/MEMBER_TRAVEL_FUND.md

 ## Restrictions

 * Candidates must be an individual member of the Node.js Foundation.
+The membership status can be checked on [the foundation website][].
+* Employees of a corporate member of the Node.js Foundation cannot request for the travel fund.

 ## Process

-Any member can apply for travel funds.
 Requests must be made prior to the start of travel.
 Requests submitted after travel has started will not be approved.

 Review of requests will take at least 72 hours and may take considerably longer.
 Approval is not guaranteed.
 If a request is rejected, reimbursement will not be